What is the programme?

 Cambridge Global Perspectives is an interdisciplinary, skills based programme available across the whole Cambridge pathway for leaners age 5 to 19 years.

-Research says that the earlier students start to develop and practise their skills the greater the impact on their learning.
-Making Cambridge Global Perspectives available to younger students allows them to develop and embed cross curricular skills at an earlier age, supporting them in their current studies, and as they progress to Cambridge IGCSE and beyond.
+Research says that the earlier learners start to develop and practise their skills the greater the impact on their learning.
+Making Cambridge Global Perspectives available to younger learners allows them to develop and embed cross curricular skills at an earlier age, supporting them in their current studies, and as they progress to Cambridge IGCSEs and O Levels and beyond.

 The emphasis of the programme is firmly placed on the development of skills.
 The programme encourages learners to consider and connect personal, national and global perspectives.

 Cambridge Global Perspectives is available for all registered Cambridge schools to teach.
-It is part of our core offering at Cambridge Primary and Lower Secondary.
+It is part of our core offering at Cambridge Lower Secondary.
 Our other subjects are English as a first or second language, Mathematics and Science.
-The programme strengthens the links across these subjects at Cambridge Primary and Cambridge Lower Secondary level.
+The programme strengthens the links across these subjects at Cambridge Lower Secondary level.

-Although the programme is not focused on assessment, it does have two optional Checkpoints.
-These are internally marked, externally moderated projects, a Team Project at the end of the Primary programme and a Research Report at the end of the Lower Secondary programme.
-For both, learners choose the topic of the project themselves and they offer the opportunity for learners to demonstrate their skill development.
+Although the programme is not focused on assessment, it does have an optional Checkpoint.
+This is an internally marked, externally moderated, Research Report at the end of the Lower Secondary programme.
+Learners choose the topic of the Research Report themselves and it offers the opportunity for learners to demonstrate their skill development.